stanfordpython/python-assignments/assign1/README.md

 You can test your method on the text inside of `secret_message.txt`.

+For more of a challenge (&#127798; &#127798; &#127798; &#127798;), broaden your definition of English-y to allow finding plaintexts in which not all words come from `/usr/share/dict/words` (a message we're interested in decrypting, for example, might contain a person's name).
+What other signals in the text can you look for?

+You can also try to break Vigenere encryptions using a combination of the above tactic and a frequency attack for a given key-length.

 ### Error Handling
+*Difficulty: &#127798;*

-Currently, our program makes a lot of strong assumptions - see the Notes section in each part.
+Currently, our library functions (`encrypt_*` and `decrypt_*`) maks a lot of strong assumptions about the input - see the Notes section in each part.
 Can you add code to handle cases where these assumptions are violated?

 ### Encrypt Non-Text Files
+*Difficulty: &#127798; &#127798;*

 So far, our ciphers have been applied solely to text-based messages full of ascii letters from the alphabet.
 However, it is possible to extend these encryption methods to work on arbitrary binary data, such as images, audio files, and more.
 For this extension, choose at least one of the encryption techniques and make it work on binary files.
 You will need to use the binary flag when reading from files.
 You may want to read about text sequence types compared with binary sequence types as well.

+### Cracking Merkle-Hellman
+*Difficulty: &#127798; &#127798; &#127798; &#127798; &#127798;*

+Unfortunately, there is a polynomial-time algorithm for breaking the Merkle-Hellman Knapsack Cryptosystem.
+Implement it.

+The algorithm's details are described in [Shamir's 1984 paper](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.123.5840&rep=rep1&type=pdf).

 ## Design

 Please submit a short design document (`design.txt`) describing your approach to each of the parts of the assignment.
 "Short" means just a few sentences (1-3) per part discussing the rationale behind your decision to implement this program in the way you did.
+Consider answering the following questions:

+1. What data structures did you use to handle transformation of data?
+2. What Pythonic ideas or strategies did you incorporate in your approach, if any?

 ## Feedback

-We hope you have been enjoying the course so far, and would love to hear from you about how this first assignment went!
-It's the first assignment we've ever written from scratch, and there's definitely room for us to improve on structuring and pacing the various parts of the class and assignments.
+We hope you have been enjoying the course so far, and would love to hear from you about how this first real assignment went!

 To help us out, please answer the following questions in the `feedback.txt` file provided with the starter code:

 1. How long did this assignment take you to complete?
 2. What has been the best part of the class so far?
 3. What can we do to make this class more enjoyable for you?
-4. What types of assignments would excite you in this class?

 Thank you for being our guinea pigs this quarter - we're learning from you as well as we teach this course!